The Buro test drive: Maserati Ghibli S, Ermenegildo Zegna edition

-For European car lovers, there are certain models that will always be dream machines - the Lamborghini Miura, the Ferrari 250GT, Aston Martin DB5, Jaguar E-Type and, the car we're talking about today - the Maserati Ghilbi.
+For European car lovers, there are certain models that will always be dream machines - the Lamborghini Miura, the Ferrari 250GT, Aston Martin DB5, Jaguar E-Type and, the car we're talking about today - the Maserati Ghibli.
 While the Ghibli I'm referring to here is the 1967 Spyder, crafted by the Italian master car designer, Giorgetto Giugiaro himself - the most recent incarnation of the legendary Italian automobile isn't too far off the OG edition's status.

 I've written about my disdain for companies abusing the GT tagline here before - how a true Grand Tourer should be ready for anything, it should be the epitome of luxury, speed, comfort and drivability.
-Too often, the GT tag is used as a marketing tool, a fancy-sounding fluffy stamp at the end of a car's name that will push up the price and usually points to a faux-performance.
+Too often, the GT tag is used as a marketing tool, a fancy-sounding fluffy stamp at the end of a car's name that will push up the price and usually points to faux-performance.
 Gran Tourers/Gran Turismos/GTs, were initially intended and designed to cross borders with style.
-They are performance vehicles, but not necessity a "sports car" or any kind of a "whip" - they're a drive (pronounced here with a purrrr and a wink).
-They're the car with the wheel your wrap your fingers around, settle into the seats and beg you to take the scenic route.
-They're a drive made for pleasure, a longing, not a flirty tryst.
+They are performance vehicles, but not necessarily a "sports car" or any kind of a "whip" - they're a drive (pronounced here with a purrrr and a wink).
+They're the car with a wheel you wrap your fingers around, settle into the seats and beg you to take the scenic route.
+They're a drive made for pleasure, longing, not a flirty tryst.
 The Maserati Ghibli S?
 A Gran Tourer worthy of a long term love affair.

 The famed 1967 Ghibli had a particular fierceness to it - a flashy shape that has been described as "shark-like".
 It had a nose that dipped towards the road; you knew it was fast.
 We're talking mid-century Italian design at it's best here.
 In line with how the Italians approach luxury design in 2016, today we find the Ghibli in its most subtle shape to-date - a car that means business.
 It's sporty, but it's not ostentatious.
 It's a head turner, but it's not offensive.
 In fact, this car is so masculine, sexy and self-assured in its design, even if the eight-speed Twin Turbo V6 engine was to be flexed on a main street, the poise that the Ghibli S exudes prompts anything but a little finger wagging response.

 A collaboration with Italian fashion house Ermenegildo Zegna, the interior of the Ghibli S is incredibly elegant.
 It features a mind-bending 300km of 100 per cent, all-natural Mulberry silk (only the world's most exclusive and sought-after silk, don't-cha-know) wound into the door panels and seats, between plush Italian leather (all customisable, naturally).
 Yes you read that right.
 300km.
 Of silk.
 Per car.
-This doesn't mean it's delicate; on the contrary, this is fashion-meets-tech on the highest level, Zegna has processed and especially developed this fabric from strength and durability.
+This doesn't mean it's delicate; on the contrary, this is fashion-meets-tech on the highest level, Zegna has processed and specially developed this fabric for strength and durability.

 Boasting a brand new engine to meet new Euro6 emission standards, the 2016 Ghibli S' 3.0 litre, V6 Twin Turbo puts out a whopping 410hp of power - and the jump?
 Oh, just a casual zero to 100 kmh in five seconds flat, with a top speed of 285kmh...
 I mean, not that I would know that.. ¯\_(ツ)_/¯